tensorflow/model-analysis/g3doc/get_started.md

 For distributed evaluation, construct an [Apache Beam](http://beam.apache.org) pipeline using a distributed runner.
-In the pipeline, use the `tfma.EvaluateAndWriteResults` for evaluation and to write out the results.
+In the pipeline, use the `tfma.ExtractEvaluateAndWriteResults` for evaluation and to write out the results.
 The results can be loaded for visualization using `tfma.load_eval_result`.
 For example:

 ```python
 # To run the pipeline.